 Last night, almost 13 year old Benj went to his school’s first “Movie Night.”
 “Movie Night” is one of several evening activities in a new school initiative designed to create social opportunities and foster a sense of community for students who don’t socialize with other kids regularly or in typical ways.
 The choice for the inaugural Movie Night –Ferris Bueller’s Day Off– was somewhat surprising to me, as I’d always considered the movie to epitomize a kind of typical teen experience and perspective that Benj, a child on the autism spectrum, would never have or attain.
 As we drove Benj to his school, I thought about the poignancy of showing this particular movie to a group of children who struggle with making and sustaining peer relationships, telling and understanding jokes, coloring outside the lines: all the things Ferris Bueller himself does so effortlessly.
 I wondered how Benj would react to a film which in numerous ways represents the antithesis of his careful and considered, conscientious and cautious approach to life.
 Ferris Bueller celebrates close and conspiratorial friendship; its main character has a playful and ingenious, creative and rebellious approach to situations.
 I wasn’t at all sure how super-responsible, meticulous, and play-by-the-rules Benj would react to Ferris’s mischievous wiles and subversive energy.
 Ferris Bueller’s devil-may-care insouciance and rebellious stance towards authority might make Benj anxious or even indignant, I thought.
 He might, in fact, identify more with the rigid and repetitive economics teacher (“Bueller . . .
 Bueller . . .
 Bueller”) played so memorably by Ben Stein!
 But as it turns out, I was both underestimating Benj and oversimplifying the meaning and message of the film.
 And it took Benj, with all his charming frankness and clarity of perception, to remind me of the movie’s simple and universal lesson.

-My fiance and I dropped a very excited, somewhat apprehensive Benj off at the school around 6:30, and when we came back to pick him up a few hours later, he was radiant.
-“It was *wonderful*, Mommy!” he cried, and then waxed rhapsodic about the “catchy” soundtrack, the “funny business” about the red Ferrari, and the “hilarious joking,” while also pointing out that because the movie was rated PG-13 and had several swear words, it was inappropriate for my nine year old son and nine year old stepdaughter to watch until they’re a little older.
+I dropped a very excited, somewhat apprehensive Benj off at the school around 6:30, and when I came back to pick him up a few hours later, he was radiant.
+“It was *wonderful*, Mommy!” he cried, and then waxed rhapsodic about the “catchy” soundtrack, the “funny business” about the red Ferrari, and the “hilarious joking,” while also pointing out that because the movie was rated PG-13 and had several swear words, it was inappropriate for my nine year old son to watch until he’s a little older.

 On the way home, Benj called his father and spoke to him via speaker phone.